 There are other causes not covered on this list.
 According to the Vermont Law School, poor and minority populations have higher rates of cancer, asthma, mortality, and poor health outcomes.
 These problems may be attributed to high rates of environmental injustice in these communities.

 When it comes to environmental justice, you have the right to expect fairness, equal access, and enforcement.
 In the event that this right is violated, then you have the right to seek legal action or to request that the environmental injustice be corrected.
 Sometimes this comes in the form of legal action or compensation with the help of an environmental injustice lawyer from Ben Crump Law, PLLC.

 Unlike personal injury cases, the goal of an environmental injustice case is not always to seek compensation.
 Sometimes this comes in the form of trying to right a wrong.
 This can be a change in the living or working environment of the people impacted to restore their rights to environmental justice.
 The outcome often depends on the situation and your specific goals for restitution.

 If compensation is what you are after, it is possible for your lawyer to help you seek it.
 The amount of compensation will depend on the nature of what happened.
 For example, if environmental injustice, such as a lack of access to clean drinking water, causes injury, you could potentially receive monetary compensation for your medical expenses, as well as pain and suffering.

 Ben Crump Law, PLLC Can Help

 No matter the causes of environmental injustice, you are entitled to justice.
-Call Ben Crump Law, PLLC at (800) 959-1444 for a free case evaluation with a member of our legal team.
+Call Ben Crump Law, PLLC at (800) 959-1444 for a free case evaluation.
 There is no upfront cost for help.
 We are here to help you.